ShiranZH/AMM/README.md

 When users want to add liquidity, the amount of shares to mint follow the rule of `shares_to_mint = (dx + dy) * total_shares_before_mint / (X + Y)`.

 When users want to remove liquidity, the amount of shares to burn follow the rule of `dx = shares_to_burn / total_shares * X` and `dy = shares_to_burn / total_shares * Y`.

+## How to Run

+I have only deployed KafkaToken on Goerli Testnet due to limited account ETH.
+Here's the etherscan link: https://goerli.etherscan.io/tx/0x9a94d82f2991ea47f5ce69895c32bc685437a4649bf72407f337ad6d9dc37bf8.